Two-Dimensional Altermagnetic Iron Oxyhalides: Real Chern Topology and Valley-Spin-Lattice Coupling

-Iron, as a $3d$ transition metal element, often introduces magnetism into its compounds.
-Hence, we investigate possible magnetic ordering in the ground state of monolayer Fe$_2X_2$O ($X=$Cl, Br, I).
-Since the Fe sites form a square lattice, we consider three commonly encountered magnetic configurations on the square lattice: the ferromagnetic (FM) configuration and two antiferromagnetic (AFM) configurations, as shown in Fig.~\ref{fig2}(a)-(c).
-Our calculation shows that the usual checkerboard AFM configuration in Fig.~\ref{fig2}(b) is favored for all three members of the iron oxyhalides family.
-And the magnetic moments are mainly distributed on the Fe sites, with a large value of $\sim 4\mu_B$.

-Importantly, for these materials, the AFM ordering, combined with lattice structure, belongs to the class of altermagnetism.
-This is because the magnetic ordering preserves the inversion symmetry $\mathcal{P}$, with the inversion center on O site or Fe site, but breaks the $\mathcal{PT}$ symmetry, where $\mathcal{T}$ is the time reversal operation.
-The two magnetic sublattices cannot be connected by inversion or some fractional translation, instead, they are connected by a fourfold rotation, i.e., the system as a whole possesses the $C_{4z}\mathcal{T}$ symmetry.
-This symmetry feature characterizes these materials as altermagnets.
-In the absence of spin-orbit coupling (SOC), monolayer Fe$_2X_2$O ($X=$Cl, Br, I) belongs to spin space group No.~47.123.1.1~\cite{liu2022spin,chen2024enumeration}.
+Iron, as a $3d$ transition metal element, often introduces magnetism.
+Our calculation shows that the usual checkerboard AFM configuration is favored for all three members of the family (Fig.~S2).
+Importantly, this AFM ordering makes these materials belong to the class of $d$-wave altermagnets.
+This is because the magnetism preserves the inversion symmetry $\mathcal{P}$, but breaks the $\mathcal{PT}$ symmetry, where $\mathcal{T}$ is the time reversal operation.
+The two magnetic sublattices cannot be connected by inversion or translation, instead, they are connected by a fourfold rotation, i.e., the system has $C_{4z}\mathcal{T}$ symmetry.
+This characterizes these materials as $d$-wave altermagnets.
+In the absence of SOC, the magnetic state belongs to spin space group No.~47.123.1.1~\cite{liu2022spin,chen2024enumeration}.

-To determine the magnetic anisotropy of these materials, we perform calculations with SOC included.
-We find that both Fe$_2$Br$_2$O and Fe$_2$I$_2$O favor a N\'eel vector in the out-of-plane ($z$) direction.
-Meanwhile, Fe$_2$Cl$_2$O's N\'eel vector prefers an in-plane direction along the crystal axis ($x$ or $y$ direction).
-It follows that the magnetic ordering in Fe$_2$Cl$_2$O spontaneously breaks its in-plane isotropy.
-This should manifest also in the structural parameters.
-Indeed, our calculation shows that in magnetic state, Fe$_2$Cl$_2$O's lattice constants $a$ and $b$ differs by $\sim 0.1$ \AA\, with the lattice parameter along the N\'eel vector larger than the other one.
-This shows altermagnetic ordering in Fe$_2$Cl$_2$O is accompanied by a ferroelasticity, making this material an interesting multiferroic system.
+To determine the magnetic anisotropy, we perform calculations with SOC included.
+We find that both Fe$_2$Br$_2$O and Fe$_2$I$_2$O favor a N\'eel vector in the out-of-plane ($z$) direction, whereas Fe$_2$Cl$_2$O prefers an in-plane direction along the crystal axis ($x$ or $y$ direction).
+It follows that the magnetic ordering in Fe$_2$Cl$_2$O spontaneously breaks its in-plane isotropy, leading to ferroelasticity and multiferroic behavior (see Supporting Information).